 Firstly you must decide what sort of marriage ceremony you wish to have.
 In England and Wales you may marry either by civil ceremony or religious ceremony.

 A civil ceremony can take place at a Register Office or other building which has been approved by the Local Authority for Marriages and Civil Partnerships, these buildings are called Approved Premises.

 A religious ceremony can take place at a Church or Chapel of the Church of England or at any other place of worship which has been registered for marriages by the Registrar General.

 If you wish to marry by civil ceremony at a Register Office, you should first contact the Superintendent Registrar of the District where you wish to marry.
-Register Offices can make a booking for a date and time for your marriage up to 12 months in advance, it will then be necessary for you to confirm your arrangements by giving formal notices of marriage to the Superintendent Registrar(s) of the District(s) where you live.
 It may be possible to put a provisional booking in the diary more than 12 months prior to the date of your marriage.
+Once you are with 12 months of the date of your ceremony it will be necessary for you to confirm your arrangements by giving formal notices of marriage to the Superintendent Registrar(s) of the District(s) where you live.

 If you wish to marry in the Church of England you should contact the Vicar of the Church in which you wish to marry with whom you will generally make all the arrangements.